 One of the most important piece, yet often overlooked cycling accessories is the heart rate monitor.
 Sometimes, it’s referred as the HRM.

 The heart rate monitor provides you with valuable data you can use to measure your progress toward your goals.

+Later

+One of the most important pieces, yet often overlooked cycling accessories is the heart rate monitor.
+Sometimes, it’s referred as the HRM.

+The heart rate monitor provides you with valuable data you can use to measure your progress toward your goals.